akkadotnet/akka.net/docs/articles/persistence/custom-persistence-provider.md

 # Writing A Custom Akka.Persistence Provider

+For an introduction to event sourcing, you can read this [article](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/jj591559%28v=pandp.10%29) at MSDN.

+Persistence or event source provider in Akka.NET are divided into two plugins, the journal and snapshot store plugins, each with their own API and responsibility.
+The goal of `Akka.Persistence` event sourcing plugin is to provide a consistent event sourcing API that provides an abstraction layer over the underlying storage mechanism.

 ## Implementing Akka.Persistence Journal

-* TODO: Discuss design goals
-* TODO: Discuss Journal responsibility

 Akka.Persistence journal is responsible for storing all events for playback in the event of a recovery.

-All of the code examples in this documentation will assume a SQLite database and the `Journal` table schemas we will be using are:
+All of the code examples in this documentation will assume a SQLite database.
+You can view the complete sample project in `/src/examples/Akka.Persistence.Custom`.

+The `Journal` table schemas we will be using are:

 [!code-csharp[Schema](../../../src/examples/Akka.Persistence.Custom/Journal/SqliteJournal.cs?name=schema "Journal table schemas")]